-Sign up or drop by to use the shop on an hourly or daily basis.
-You provide the wood and supplies for your project, and we provide the tools and some instruction (if needed) to help you along.
-If the lack of a certain tool or the right space has ever stopped you from completing a woodworking project, the Rent-a-bench program is now here to help!
+Please call or email us to make an appointment to use the shop on an hourly or daily basis.
+You provide the wood (or you can buy it from us) and supplies for your project, and we provide the tools and some instruction to help you along.
+If the lack of a certain tool or the right space has ever stopped you from completing a woodworking project, the Rent-a-Bench program is now here to help!

 Our goal is to provide the community with affordable, creative, and safe access to a fully equipped woodworking shop — but we also need to keep the lights on, the insurance paid for, and the tools sharp.
 By asking everyone to pay in a fair share to use the facility, we can keep this community space well maintained and affordable for all.

 Please email us at email@example.com or call 207-625-3396 with any questions or concerns.